Classic literature or art

 after another, in different contexts, for audiences with different mind-sets and

-needs—even though the text is the same words!
+needs—even though the text still speaks with the same words!

 Popular literature or art